-8 LMF in XML
+9. LMF in XML

-During the last three years, the ISO group focused on the UML specification.
+During the last three years, the ISO group focused on the conceptual model by the mean of a UML specification.
 In the last version of the LMF document [LMF 2006] a DTD has been provided as an informative annex.
-The following conventions are adopted:
+Concerning UML to XML conversion, the following conventions are adopted:

-- each UML attribute is transcoded as a DC (for Data Category) element - each UML class is transcoded as an XML element - UML aggregations are transcoded as content inclusion - UML shared associations (i.e. associations that are not aggregations) are transcoded as IDREF(S)
+- 1. each UML attribute is transcoded as a DC element - 2. each UML class is transcoded as an XML element - 3.
+UML aggregations are transcoded as content inclusion - 4.
+UML shared associations (i.e. associations that are not aggregations) are transcoded as IDREF(S)